 When it comes to expositing and faithfully teaching the Bible, John MacArthur is a name respected by many.
 He has been preaching at Grace Community Church and heading Grace to You since 1969.
 In that time he has written nearly 400 books and study guides that have been published throughout the world.
 The reach of his ministry has allowed his ever popular MacArthur Study Bible to be translated into at least 8 different languages.
 It’s an understatement to say that MacArthur is a household name in evangelicalism.

 Aside from his study Bible, Dr. MacArthur is best known for his MacArthur New Testament Commentary.
 The commentary series began 32 years ago (1983) when he published his commentary on Hebrews.
 Since that time he has meticulously preached through the New Testament at his church and written detailed verse-by-verse commentary on each New Testament book.
-This year the final two volumes (Mark 1-8 & Mark 9-16) were released, completing the series.
-Today I want to show you how you can glean from MacArthur’s insight on any New Testament passage while studying in Bible+.
+Today I want to show you how you can glean from MacArthur’s insight on any New Testament passage while studying in the Olive Tree Bible App.

 Why This Commentary?